-Employers paying the highest salary for an Equalization Director job are Livingston County (MI), Eaton County (MI) and Saginaw County (MI).
+Employers paying the highest salary for an Equalization Director job are Monroe County (MI), Washtenaw County (MI) and Eaton County (MI).

 Employer | Average Salary |